 Telemedicine Pain Management Doctors

 Telemedicine pain management doctors play a vital role in the healthcare of individuals living at a distance.
-Telemedicine refers to remotely providing healthcare services like evaluation, diagnosis, and treatment of that particular disorder.
+Telemedicine refers to remotely providing healthcare services like evaluation, diagnosis, and treatment of a particular disorder.
 This requires physicians to utilize information technology and communication tools.
-According to AMA, the telehealth and telemedicine payment and policy are still complex.
+According to AMA, telehealth and telemedicine payment and policy are still complex.
 Proper medical billing for telemedicine for chronic pain or other telehealth services is crucial for timely reimbursement.
 This is why healthcare providers must be familiar with coding methodologies and telemedicine billing guidelines.

 Common Codes Used by Telemedicine Pain Management Doctors

 Following are the common telemedicine codes for billing:

 – 99202-99205: Office/outpatient E/M visit, new: